We appreciate that going through fertility investigations and treatments can be stressful and provoke anxiety.

 Dr Kate Kerr MBBS BSc Psychology, is a GP with a special interest in sexual and reproductive health, explains we offer mindfulness to patients at Bath Fertility.

-“When patients come to us at Bath Fertility they are often anxious and worried, not only about whether they will be able to have a family of their own, but about the processes they may need to go through during fertility treatment.
+“When patients come to us at Bath Fertility they are often anxious and worried, not only about whether they’ll be able to have a family of their own, but about the processes they may need to go through during fertility treatment.
 The wellbeing of our patients is very important to us” says Dr Kerr.

 Dr Kerr adds, “It can empower women and can make them feel more in control.
-Please ask your Fertility Specialist if you feel this approach would benefit you”.
+Please ask your fertility specialist if you feel this approach would benefit you”.